codingforeveryone/READMEs/array-methods.md

 ### Traversing arrays

 Often we want to do something to each value within an array.
-The simplist way to do this is with a for loop.
+The simplest way to do this is with a for loop.

 ```javascript
 var arr = [1, 2, 3];